 - Giving your child plenty of water, formula, breastmilk, or fluids with electrolytes (sugars and salts).
 Don't give young children soda, juice, or sports drinks.

-- Feeding your child solid foods if he or she can eat.
+- Feeding your child solid foods if they can eat.
 Don’t restrict food if your child is able to eat.
 Not having food may cause the diarrhea to last longer.

-If your child loses too much water, he or she may need to be in the hospital.
+If your child loses too much water, they may need to be in the hospital.
 Treatment there may include:

-- Intravenous (IV) fluids.
+- IV (intravenous) fluids.
 A thin, flexible tube is put into your child’s vein.
 Fluids are given through this tube.

 - Blood tests.
 These are done to measure the levels of sugar, salt, and other chemicals (electrolytes) in your child’s blood.

 What are possible complications of rotavirus in a child?

 Loss of too much water from the body (dehydration) can occur quickly, especially in babies.
 Dehydration needs to be treated right away (see above).